o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ```

-and a "file1.a.setreg" that is merged later with the same "/O3DE/AzFramework/MyArray" key
+and a "streamer.editor.setreg" that is merged later with the same "/O3DE/AzFramework/MyArray" key

 ```json
 {